7890/jack_tools/audio_rxtx/README.md

 All involved JACK servers must share the same sampling rate but can run at different period sizes.

 audio_rxtx uses jackd, liblo >= 0.27
+(older liblo is prone to server error 9912)

 Build & Install on Linux
 ========================